ADubhlaoich/adubhlaoich.ie/src/writing/pobail-retrospective.md

 The second is simply by getting people to talk to each other.
 In our existing documentation, I try to emphasise that running the door is incredibly important because you're likely giving someone their first impression of the community - and learning the word most important to them in any language: their name.
 Even the bravest person will feel out of place coming into a new activity, and the more people they know, the more comfortable they will be.

 I've read of some scenes designating 'dance ambassadors' who are on-duty during a social dance night to ask new or visiting people to dance.
 I find this approach absolutely stupid, because I perceive it as patronising - and it doesn't mean they'll actually get to know anybody.
-Chatting on a dance floor is like taking a first date to a movie - it's not intrinsically designed for you to talk in.
+Chatting on a dance floor is like taking a first date to a movie: it's not intrinsically designed for you to talk in.

 Go to the pub.
 I'm not joking.
 At the end of each dance night, I shout at people to go for drinks so they will 1.)
 Vacate the venue (And help maintain our good relationship with it) and 2.)
 Have them sit down in a quieter environment where their attention isn't split.
 The more people go, the better - especially if they're DJs, teachers and organisers.